Blue Owl Capital Inc. (OWL) Stock: A Closer Look at the Analyst Ratings - News Heater

 OWL) stock’s latest price update

-The stock price of Blue Owl Capital Inc. (NYSE: OWL) has plunged by -3.32 when compared to previous closing price of 11.74, but the company has seen a -5.42% decline in its stock price over the last five trading sessions.
-Barron’s reported on 08/04/22 that Blue Owl Stock Is Higher as Earnings Beat Forecasts
+The stock price of Blue Owl Capital Inc. (NYSE: OWL) has plunged by -1.71 when compared to previous closing price of 11.09, but the company has seen a -3.96% decline in its stock price over the last five trading sessions.
+Seeking Alpha reported 2023-08-05 that Blackstone Inc. and Blue Owl Capital Inc. recently reported Q2 results.
+Blackstone has an extremely impressive track record whereas Blue Owl Capital is a relative newcomer to the publicly traded asset management space.
+We recap their earnings reports and share why we believe that Blue Owl Capital is a better buy than Blackstone moving forward.

 OWL’s Market Performance